cdisc-org/DataExchange-ODM-LinkML/docs/ItemGroupRef.md

     range: oidref
   OrderNumber:
     name: OrderNumber
-    description: 'Indicates the order in which this ItemGroup appears in Metadata displays or data entry applications.
+    description: Indicates the order in which this ItemGroup appears in Metadata displays or data entry applications.
 The OrderNumber attribute provides an ordering on the ItemGroupDefs (within StudyEventDef or ItemGroupDef) for use whenever a list of ItemGroupDefs is presented to a user.
-Order of execution is preferably defined in a workflow (see Section 3.2.2.1.8, WorkflowDef ) but when used without a workflow, may be used the define the order in which data entry forms are presented in an application UI. '
+Order of execution is preferably defined in a workflow (see Section 3.2.2.1.8, WorkflowDef ) but when used without a workflow, may be used the define the order in which data entry forms are presented in an application UI.
     comments:
     - 'Optional